You want smart political talk without the meltdowns?

 And we're talking to Greg Jarrett, Fox News legal analyst.

-Greg, I'm curious if the Supreme Court comes back 9-0 is what you say, and Jonathan Turley says that as well.
+Greg, I'm curious, if the Supreme Court comes back 9-0 is what you say, and Jonathan Turley says that as well.

-Does that ruling effectively end all the other efforts that we see in states like the states that matter, by the way, because Trump lost by 14 points in Colorado?
+Even if it comes back 6-3 along party lines, so to speak, does that ruling effectively end all the other efforts that we see in states like the states that matter, by the way, because Trump lost by 14 points in Colorado?

-But will it end the effort in Michigan, for example, in Wisconsin in Nevada, in states that help that could help decide this election, because they'll say, well, it's going to go to the Supreme Court anyway, so why bother?
+But will it end the effort in Michigan, for example, in Wisconsin, in Nevada, in states that can help decide this election?

 Or do they continue the effort because that hurts Trump politically somehow?

-It should end the effort if you make a ruling that's uh broad Enough and clear enough that affects uh the state of Colorado.
+If you make a ruling that's broad enough and clear enough that affects the state of Colorado, it should be binding on all other states.

-So, you know, uh a lot depends on what the Supreme Court does and how they say it in their ruling.
+So a lot depends on what the Supreme Court does and how they say it in their ruling.

 Yeah, you know, it's interesting, Greg.